6 MM (1/300) MINIATURES

 The newest of the three is Baccus.
 Although officially is 6mm, the figures are really 8mm, so that their compatibility, especially with Heroic & Ross, can be difficult.
 It is a style less sleek than the others, but more detailed.

 The three brands offer extensive collections covering all historical periods, from ancient times until the Second World War.

-MY FOTOS HEROICS & ROSS
+MY FOTOS HEROICS & ROS

 IMPETUS IN 6 mm